pcarbo/genetic-data-analysis-rcc-2/episodes/01-setup.md

 quit()
 ```

-*In later episodes, we will omit the part about quitting R, so please
+:pencil2: In later episodes, we will omit the part about quitting R,
-remember how to do this.*
+so please remember how to do this.

 ### G. Load modules

-Load the modules necessary to complete the exercises.
+Load the modules that we will use to complete the exercises.

 ```bash
 module load R/3.2